 Benefit #4: Estate Planning

-This is because a DST is a passive investment and the charity does not have to assume management of the underlying property.
+This is because a Delware Statutory Trust is a passive investment and the charity does not have to assume management of the underlying property.
 Instead, they can continue to leave property management decisions to the investment manager while reaping the benefit of the passive income.

 Delaware Statutory Trust Risks

-While the benefits of a DST investment can be significant, they are not without risk.
+While the benefits of a Delaware Statutory Trust investment can be significant, they are not without risk.
 Like any real estate investment, they are subject to market risk as well as leasing risk.
 But there are two risks in particular that are unique to DST investments and deserve consideration.